 In sections 2.3 and 2.4, some numbering errors occurred: the VTM output of the prior meeting should have been 16 instead 15, and the ECM output should have been 4 instead 3.
 The latter should also be numbered as JVET-X2026 rather than JVET-W2026 in section 2.4.3.
 In the output document list in section 10, the status of the additional SEI messages for VSEIv2 should have been shown as FDIS rather than DIS.
 On the document site, everything is correct.

-There was somewhat less of a problem of late non-cross-check documents and no “placeholders” (see section 2.4.2).
+There was somewhat less of a problem of late non-cross-check documents; two “placeholders” were rejected in their initial versions, and updates were not made before the deadline (see section 2.4.2).

 There were quite a few documents registered where authors’ given names were not abbreviated, and company affiliation was missing in the authors’ list.
 Participants were reminded to stick to JVET’s conventions.